-Following the inside address, state the job specific title or job general category.
-Your contact information is not necessary, as personal contact information is to be stated on the resume, and it encourages the reading of the resume.
+Following the inside address, state the job-specific title or job general category.
+Your contact information is not necessary, as personal contact information is to be noted on the resume, and it encourages the reading of the resume.

-The content of the first paragraph should introduce yourself by name and, possibly, a power declaration (see below).
+The first paragraph's content should introduce yourself by name and, possibly, a power declaration (see below).
 Refer the reader to the enclosed resume for his/her review.